Brittany-Reid/nlp2testablecode/README.md

 ## Plugin Installation Instructions:

+> [!NOTE]
+> 13/06/2025: NLP2TestableCode was developed on an older version of Eclipse.
+The 09/18/2019 release [here](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-rcp-and-rap-developers-includes-incubating-components) is confirmed to work.

 To install the plugin for development:
  1. Download and install the Java Development Kit (JDK)
  2. Download and install Eclipse IDE for RCP and RAP Developers from the Eclipse Project website.